Move To These 10 Arkansas Towns And Get Away From It All

 If you’re not a city slicker and you can’t stand a crowded, busy avenue where people-watchers sit and bask in the enjoyment of having people walking around everywhere – these Arkansas towns are for you.
 With small populations and lots of land, you’ll be the captain of your own ship around these parts.
 These towns across the Natural State provide privacy along with a little scenic flair so you can get maximum enjoyment out of your escape from the urban sprawl.
 In no particular order, here are some of our favorite quiet towns in Arkansas that are just ideal for those times when you need to get away from it all.

-Even though Arkansas has its share of urban growth, those who are looking to get out of the city and back to the land will find a wealth of opportunity in the Land of Opportunity!
+Even though our state has its share of urban growth, those who are looking to get out of the city and back to the land will find a wealth of opportunity in these quiet towns in Arkansas.
 The Natural State welcomes you – be sure to show your best manners and Southern hospitality, and you’ll get along just fine here!

 What are the most beautiful places in Arkansas?

 When it comes to natural beauty, Arkansas might just be the best in the country.
 The Natural State attracts hundreds of thousands of visitors each year, looking to catch a glimpse of our incredible scenery, cuisine, and cities.
 For nature lovers, a visit to Mount Magazine is an absolute must.
 Featuring over 2,200 acres and the state’s highest peak, visitors will enjoy the sweeping views and wildlife viewing opportunities.
 For those that prefer city life, you can’t go wrong with one of Arkansas’ larger cities, like Hot Springs, Little Rock, or Fayetteville.
 All of these cities offer ample shopping, fascinating history, and mouthwateringly good restaurants.

 What are the friendliest neighborhood restaurants in Arkansas?